German revolution of 1918–1919: Founding of the Communist Party and Spartacist uprising

 After their experiences with the SPD and the USPD, the Spartacists concluded that their goals could be met only by forming a party of their own.
 They therefore joined with other left-socialist groups from across Germany to found the Communist Party of Germany (KPD).

 Rosa Luxemburg drew up a founding programme and presented it on 31 December 1918.
 She wrote that the communists could never take power without the clear will of the majority of the people.
-On 1 January she proposed that the KPD participate in the elections for a national assembly, but a motion to boycott the elections passed 62 to 23.
+She proposed that the KPD participate in the elections for a national assembly, but a motion to boycott the elections passed 62 to 23.
 In the words of Marxist historian Arthur Rosenberg, the majority still implicitly hoped to gain power through "putschist adventures".
 After deliberations with the Spartacists, the Revolutionary Stewards decided to remain in the USPD.

 A wave of violence started on 4 January when the Prussian government dismissed the chief of the Berlin police, Emil Eichhorn (USPD), for supporting the People's Navy Division during the Christmas crisis.
 His dismissal led the USPD, Revolutionary Stewards and KPD chairmen Karl Liebknecht and Wilhelm Pieck to call for a demonstration the following day.
 On 5 January, as on 9 November 1918, hundreds of thousands of people poured into the centre of Berlin, many of them armed.
 In the afternoon, the train stations and the newspaper district with the offices of the middle-class press and the SPD' Vorwärts were occupied.